 Air Exchange Rate

-The minimum air exchange rate for the ventilation system is 6 full room air exchanges per hour.
+The minimum air exchange rate for the ventilation system is 6 changes per hour.

 For additional information on equipment for a cryotherapy facility, check out the CRYO XC™/CRYO XC™ Plus Requirements page.